Paul holds a degree in Mechanical Engineering and a doctorate in Computer Science.

 Malika started his career in automation industry and has done research in soft robotics.
 He is passionate about to creating simple, low cost robotic solutions to improve lives for the better.

 Sam started at Sentient Bionics in 2019 as an intern through the Defense Industry Internship Program (DIIP).
-He is studying mechatronic engineering at The University of Melbourne and has a passion for robotics.
+He is studying a masters of mechatronic engineering at The University of Melbourne and has a passion for robotics.
 Sam has been working on the design, development and testing of the new Sentient Bionic Hand.

 Nik recently graduated from the University of Cape Town as the university’s top Mechatronics and Mechanical Engineering thesis student.
 For this he received a merit award from the Mechanical Engineering society of South Africa.
 Soon thereafter, whilst on a surfing holiday in Hawaii, he met Dr Paul Boxer which eventually lead to him moving to Melbourne to start a position at Sentient Bionics.
 Here he will be working on the research and development of the Sentient Bionic Hand.